 Attendance is taken at the beginning of every day.
-If a child shows up late, we will add them to the attendance to make sure they are accounted for.
+If a child shows up late, you will need to bring them to the office to check in.
 If your child will be missing a day, please call the camp office.